keithgee/Re-Resolver/README.md

 Continuous integration testing infrastructure and tools have been generously provided by [CircleCI](https://circleci.com/).

-### Hardware requirements
+### Requirements

-- Any iPhone, iPad, or iPod touch running a version of iOS from iOS 10 through iOS 13
+- Any iPhone, iPad, or iPod touch running a version of iOS or iPadOS from iOS 10 through iOS 13.
 - You can also build the app to run on MacOS Catalina, but this is not a supported configuration due to UI/UX issues.

+ ** Important!
+There is a bug in iOS 13.0 that can cause the app to stop responding, especially on the "Ask" screen.
+For iOS 13 use, please upgrade to iOS 13.1 or higher, when available **

 ## Disclaimer

 Re-Resolver does not contain any decision-making intelligence; it relies on a process that